 No camera?
 You’re not a photographer.

 The airlines will ultimately sort out misrouted luggage, but your plans to be a travel photographer get put on hold while the airlines work it out.
 The idea to secure your camera gear isn’t just about theft or bouncing around.
-That security is about knowing exactly where your camera gear is all of the time.
-Once it’s out of your sight, you don’t know what happens.
+That security is about knowing where your camera gear is all the time.
+Once it’s out of your sight, you don’t see what happens.

 Have you ever boarded a plane on a window seat and watched luggage being loaded in the cargo area?

-When you get to your destination, someone is going to toss those bags out of the cargo, onto the ramp, onto the cart, and then onto the luggage conveyer that ultimately spits your luggage out into the carousel.
+When you reach your destination, someone will toss those bags out of the cargo, onto the ramp, onto the cart, and then onto the luggage conveyer that ultimately spits your luggage out into the carousel.

-Then you have to worry about someone else mistaking your bag for theirs, and walking off with your camera gear.
+Then you must worry about someone else mistaking your bag for theirs and walking off with your camera gear.

-In between all of that, there’s the inevitable security scan and real potential that someone will open your bag and manually inspect it, pulling each piece out and dropping it back into the bag.
+Between all that, there’s the inevitable security scan and real potential that someone will open your bag and manually inspect it, pulling each piece out and dropping it back into the bag.

 While that’s good security for the airplane, it is NOT a secure way to transport your camera gear.
-By all means, keep your expensive, delicate and important gear with you as a carry-on item.
+Keep your expensive, delicate, and essential gear as a carry-on item.

 What If There Isn’t Room for Your Carry-on Bag?

-Sometimes, despite all of your preparation, there isn’t room to put your camera bag in an overheard compartment.
-Maybe you’re one of the last to board the plane and the space is full.
-Another possibility is that you have to take part of your journey in a regional commuter aircraft, which doesn’t have space in the cabin for your gear.
+Sometimes, despite your preparation, there isn’t room to put your camera bag in an overhead compartment.
+Maybe you’re one of the last to board the plane, and the space is full.
+Another possibility is that you have to take part of your journey in a regional commuter aircraft, which doesn’t have room in the cabin for your gear.

 This is when you need a Plan B.

 If you secure your camera gear in a rolling bag, you may want to take another bag with you for these circumstances.
-Something large enough that allows you to take the most important items from your camera bag and place them in a smaller bag that stays with you under the seat in front of you.
+Something large enough allows you to take the essential items from your camera bag and place them in a smaller bag that stays under the seat in front of you.

 I usually travel with a messenger or backpack along with my rolling bag.
-However, you could do something else like stuffing a small tote bag in your rolling camera bag for this kind of circumstance.
-Take the important items out, put them in the tote (preferably one with a zipper to keep things from rolling out) and then gate check your rolling bag.
+However, for this circumstance, you could do something else like stuffing a small tote bag in your rolling camera bag.
+Take the critical items out, put them in the tote (preferably one with a zipper to keep things from rolling out), and then gate-check your rolling bag.